lab1092/blender-manual_ja/manual/materials/properties/ramps.rst

    The input menu contains the following options for defining the gradient:

    Shader
-      The value as delivered by the material's shader (:guilabel:`Lambert`, :guilabel:`CookTorr`) defines the color.
+      The value as delivered by the material's shader (*Lambert*, *CookTorr*) defines the color.
 Here the amount of light doesn't matter for color, only the direction of the light.
    Energy
-      As :guilabel:`Shader`, now also lamp energy, color, and distance are taken into account.
+      As *Shader*, now also lamp energy, color, and distance are taken into account.
 This makes the material change color when more light shines on it.
    Normal
-      The surface normal, relative to the camera, is used for the :guilabel:`Ramp Shader`.
+      The surface normal, relative to the camera, is used for the *Ramp Shader*.
 This is possible with a texture as well, but added for convenience.
    Result
       While all three previous options work per lamp, this option only works after shading calculations.
 This allows full control over the entire shading, including 'Toon' style results.
 Using alpha values here is most useful for tweaking a finishing touch to a material.